frederic-perez/AmE-dictionary/data/idioms.md

 __plea bargain__ To agree to plead guilty, especially to a lesser criminal offense, in exchange for some concession from the prosecution, such as dismissal of more serious charges.
 __plea deal__ Plea bargain.
 __plead ignorance__ _It was best for me to plead ignorance._
-__plead the Fifth (Amendment)__ :two: (plead the 5th) __1__ To refuse to testify against oneself in court, in accordance with the rights guaranteed by the Fifth Amendment to the United States Constitution. _The alleged kingpin of the east coast drug cartel simply pled the Fifth after every question the prosecution put to him._ __2__ By extension, to refuse to answer a question or provide information, especially if doing so may incriminate or embarrass oneself. _Just plead the Fifth if your mom asks where you’ve been all night!_
+__plead the Fifth (Amendment)__ :three: (plead the 5th) __1__ To refuse to testify against oneself in court, in accordance with the rights guaranteed by the Fifth Amendment to the United States Constitution. _The alleged kingpin of the east coast drug cartel simply pled the Fifth after every question the prosecution put to him._ __2__ By extension, to refuse to answer a question or provide information, especially if doing so may incriminate or embarrass oneself. _Just plead the Fifth if your mom asks where you’ve been all night!_
+__plenty of (something)__ An abundant amount of; more than is needed.
 __plod on__ To move, progress, or develop at a slow but constant and deliberate pace.
 __plow ahead__
 __pocket protector__ A thin plastic sheath that fits into the breast pocket of one’s shirt to hold pens and other small instruments and protect the pocket from stains or tears. _A techno-nerd with a pocket protector who turns out to be a hero._
 __poetry in motion__ Something that is very elegant, graceful, and/or beautiful to observe, especially dance or the performing arts. _The ballet was sublime to watch, truly poetry in motion._
 __point being__ The phrase _point being_ is used to refer to the conclusion or main idea of an argument or discussion.
 It is used to indicate that the speaker is summarizing their argument or bringing the discussion to a close.
 __point fingers (at someone or something)__
+__point of contact__ A person or entity one can seek to access information or services.
 __point taken__ :two::hammer:
 __point the finger at (one)__
 __poised to (do something)__